Larry Wilson (American football): Professional career

 Despite his skill and adaptability, Wilson's small size (he was only six feet tall) resulted in him not being selected until the 7th round of the 1960 NFL draft by the Chicago Cardinals.
 The draft was held in November 1959, and the franchise moved to St. Louis before the start of the 1960 season.
+Wilson was chosen by the Buffalo Bills in the first American Football League draft.